 If you’re a non-US resident and ready to open an LLC, there are eight steps to create the LLC.

 Follow along to make sure you don’t miss any key steps!

 You have a few options here and we’ll walk through each of them.

 If you’re looking for a “one-stop-shop” long-term solution that helps you not only form your LLC but also with getting a registered agent, a US business address, EIN, phone number, IRS tax filings, and serves as a long-term partner, check out doola.

 You can form an LLC by filing directly with the state online!

 To do so you will need to do a few things first:

-- Pick a registered agent.
-You can do this via a google search and a registered agent is required in each state for an LLC.
-They charge yearly fees (depending on the state from $25 to up to $200 dollars I’ve seen)
+1. Pick a registered agent.
+You can do this via a Google search and a registered agent is required in each state for an LLC.
+They charge yearly fees, depending on the state, from $25 up to $200.

-- Pick a LLC name.
-Search in your state registry if the name is taken too!
+2. Pick an LLC name.
+Search in your state registry if the name is taken.
 It also must end with “LLC” or “L.L.C” (LLC is usually the most popular)

-- File your LLC online.
+3. File your LLC online.
 You can do this directly through the state as well (google to find their link!)
-Each state has different filing fees which can range from $50 to $500+.
-It can take several days if not a week+for the state to get back to you.
+Each state has different filing fees, which can range from $50 to $500+.
+It can take several days to a week-plus for the state to get back to you.
 The state will send you your formation documents which will include your operating agreement as well.